-From a race perspective, 96% of students nationally are black, which is higher by 6% than the percentage of black people in the general population and in fact ¬over-representative of the black population.
+From a race perspective, 96% of students nationally are black, which is higher by 6% than the percentage of black people in the general population and in fact over-representative of the black population.
 The effect of this is the displacement of the 2002 figure of 17% of white students in the college sector (Powell & Hall, 2004) into other institutional types (presumably universities) and therefore, ironically, the continued marginalisation of black African learners.

-The provincial and college figures for percentage black student enrolments are similar - 90% and 95% respectively.
-As such, the college reflects as slight over-representation of black students.
+The provincial and college figures for percentage black student enrolments are similar - 90% and 81% respectively.
+Based on the general population nationally, black people are slightly under-represented at the college.